microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 Allow assigning dedicated resources to a specific user, which can be helpful for some manufacturing or development use cases.

 Pooled desktop solutions, also called non-persistent desktops, assign users to whichever session host is currently available, depending on the load-balancing algorithm.
 Because the users don't always return to the same session host each time they connect, they have limited ability to customize the desktop environment and don't usually have administrator access.

+#### User accounts and groups:
+Your users need accounts that are in Azure AD.
+To successful conduct challenge 3, these accounts will need to be [hybrid identities](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-hybrid-identity), which means the user account is synchronized.
+You will use Azure AD with AD DS, therefore you'll need to configure [Azure AD Connect](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect) to synchronize user identity data between AD DS and Azure AD.

+Create three user accounts and two groups in ADDS and sync them to Azure AD:
+- AVDUsers
+- AVDAdmins
+- AVDUser1 is member of AVDUsers
+- AVDUser2 is member of AVDUsers
+- AVDUser3 is member of AVDAdmins

+#### Role-based Access Control:

+You'll need an Azure account with an active subscription to deploy Azure Virtual Desktop.
+If you don't have one already, you can create an account for free.
+Your account must be assigned the contributor or owner role on your subscription.

+You also need to make sure you've registered the Microsoft.DesktopVirtualization resource provider for your subscription.

 ## Relationships between key logical components
 The relationships between host pools, workspaces and other key logical components vary.
 The following diagram summarises these relationships.